-- 600 gr Flour, I tend to use half wholewheat and half regular
+- 600 gr Flour, I use half whole wheat and half regular.

-Let it rise for about an hour and your are ready to make some pizza.
+- Let it rest for about an hour and your are ready to make some pizza.

 - 4 medium Potatoes

-- 200 gr Ricotta Cheese, You can also use cream cheese
+- 200 gr Ricotta Cheese, can also use cream cheese

 - 2 cloves Garlic

-- 1 lemon Zest of one Lemon and juice of half
+- 1 lemon, zest of one and juice of half

 - Black Pepper